yongxing510/echarts-vue/README.md

 * `events` [Optional]

 Event-handling functions are mainly added through on in ECharts.
 Binding events on demand.
-The property of events will look like:
+The events object will look like:
 ```
 {
   "click": handler_function(){},